I dearly love ham prepared this way. In fact, it's my favorite. I always make extra for leftovers.

-Next, you will want to place the aluminum pan in a cookie sheet.
+Next, you will want to place the aluminum pan on a cookie sheet.
 This is a safer way because the ham is heavy and the cookie sheet will give added strength to the weaker aluminum for easier handling, plus it helps to catch any drippings.

-- One 20 ounce can sliced pineapples
+- 1 (20-ounce) can of sliced pineapples

-- One cup light brown sugar-packed
+- 1 packed cup of light brown sugar

 - 1/4 stick of butter or margarine

 - 1/8 teaspoon salt

 - 1/8 teaspoon pepper